 BELIEFS AND WORLD VIEWS

-Students who choose to study GCSE Religious Studies at Kingsmeadow follow the Wjec EDUQAS 9-1 course, Route A.
+Students who choose to study GCSE Religious Studies as an option at Kingsmeadow follow the Wjec EDUQAS 9-1 course, Route A.

 The course is made up of the following components:

 Component 1 - Studies in philosophical and ethical studies in the modern world.

 Component 2 - Study of Christianity - Beliefs and teachings, Christian Practices